 As well as some great lakeside walking tracks, Te Anau is also the starting point for one of New Zealand’s Great Walks – the Kepler Track.
-The Kepler Track itself is a 60km loop track which can take between 3-4 days, however, there are lots of great day walking options which are accessible from Te Anau.
+The Kepler Track itself is a 60km loop track that can take between 3-4 days, however, there are lots of great day walking options that are accessible from Te Anau.

 4. Te Anau Bird Sanctuary

 Fiordland is home to some of New Zealand’s rarest birds and the Te Anau Bird Sanctuary is a great opportunity to see some of these amazing birds in their natural habitat.
 Some of the native birds you can see include the Takahe, Kaka, Kereru, Ruru and Paradise Shelducks.
 If you are a budding wildlife photographer, the abundance of birdlife at the sanctuary make this a great place to practice.